apache/cassandra-gocql-driver/README.md

 In order to make shard-awareness work, token aware host selection policy has to be enabled.
 Please make sure that the gocql configuration has `PoolConfig.HostSelectionPolicy` properly set like in the example below.

+__When working with a Scylla cluster, `PoolConfig.NumConns` option has no effect - the driver opens one connection for each shard and completely ignores this option.__

 ```go
 c := gocql.NewCluster(hosts...)